What Identity Really Is (Beyond Beliefs & Roles)

 What is identity, really?

-Most people, including a large part of the personal development industry, describe identity through personality traits, beliefs, roles, cultural belonging, and the narratives we tell about ourselves.
+Most people, including much of the personal development industry, describe identity through personality traits, beliefs, roles, cultural belonging, and the stories we tell about ourselves.
+Identity becomes a collection of characteristics, preferences, experiences, and narratives that together create a sense of self.

-Many of these elements are important parts of a person’s internal architecture.
-They shape how identity expresses in life.
+Many of these elements are important parts of a person’s wider identity architecture.
+They influence how identity is experienced, interpreted, and expressed throughout life.
+They matter.
+They shape behaviour, relationships, decisions, and self-perception.

-But they are not identity in its structural sense.
+But they are not identity in its deepest structural sense.

 The Surface Layers